Please change your location to view this page.

 The Secretary's Satchel is a comprehensive guide to the secretary's role in running an incorporated association.
 It includes tool kits, samples and precedents, and examples.

 The position of secretary is an important one within any incorporated association in Victoria, and secretaries have special legal responsibilities.

-A Secretary’s Satchel – Guide for Secretaries is designed to help the secretary (who used to be known as the 'public officer' until the laws changed in 2012) and others within your association by explaining legal obligations and offering practical tips and tools for running an incorporated association in Victoria.
+The Secretary’s Satchel is designed to help the secretary (who used to be known as the 'public officer' until the laws changed in 2012) and others within your association by explaining legal obligations and offering practical tips and tools for running an incorporated association in Victoria.